GSA/digitalgov.gov/content/events/2019/06/2019-06-19-gsa-customer-experience-cx-hackathon.md

 ## What Is Customer Experience, and What Does This Mean for Government?

-Customer Experience (CX) is the journey a customer has while interacting with products and brands.
+Customer Experience is the journey a customer has while interacting with products and brands.
 CX has gained a lot of attention within government, and our aim is to better the customer experience for external and internal interaction with government agencies, products, technology and people.

 ## Hackathon details